Australia-India ECTA benefits for Australian service suppliers and professionals

 - insurance, banking

 India’s commitments to Australia in ECTA will provide enhanced mobility and certainty for Australian suppliers of services to Indian businesses and consumers across a range of sectors.
 These include:

 - distribution services commitments include market access for single-brand retailing and franchising, as well as clear rules regarding wholesale distribution.
 The rules relating to distribution services, including for agricultural raw products, food products, furniture and household goods, will improve predictability for providers around the products they can distribute and under what conditions.

 - financial service commitments including greater certainty and transparency regarding the rules that will apply when providing services in country to improve their ability to operate in India.
 A foreign equity limit of 49 per cent for commercial presence across a range of banking and insurance services will be locked-in, allowing Australian businesses opportunities to expand their portfolio.

 - telecommunications service commitments on electronic data interchange and internet and infrastructure services.
 Australian businesses will benefit from non-discriminatory treatment and greater regulatory transparency.
 Australian internet services businesses in India will also have more opportunities to expand their portfolio with a foreign equity limit of 74 per cent for commercial presence across the sector.

 Services professionals and mobility for services suppliers to India

-India has agreed to implement a framework to facilitate the mutual recognition of qualifications, licensing and registration procedures between professional services bodies.
-Australian professionals such as architects, engineers, and accountants will benefit as this framework will help improve the recognition of professional qualifications, and promote two-way mobility.
+India has agreed to implement a framework to streamline the recognition of qualifications, licensing and registration procedures, including through mutual recognition arrangements between professional services bodies.
+Australian professionals such as architects, engineers, and accountants will benefit as this framework will help maintain domestic standards and facilitate two-way mobility.

 Australian skilled service providers, investors and business visitors will gain from certainty in access into India, supporting investment and providing business with increased certainty.
 Australian businesses in India will have greater clarity on visa application procedures including periods of stay and other conditions.